Menu Close

 The Forum delivers regular seminars in partnership with guest speakers from organisations part of the network to speak about key topics and issues related to mental health and wellbeing in rural Scotland.

-People in rural Scotland are likely to experience depression, suicidal thoughts and feeling, self-harming behaviour and anxiety – no matter their age, gender or location.
-They might become isolated worsened by remoteness, stigma and fear.
+People in rural Scotland are likely to experience depression, suicidal thoughts and feelings, self-harming behaviour and anxiety – no matter their age, gender or location.
+They might become isolated, worsened by remoteness, stigma and fear.

 There needs to be connection before a mental health crisis occurs, preferably in a low-level, local and non-clinical setting with shorter waiting times and mobile outreach to all parts of Scotland, which is crucial to prevention.